square/radiography/README.md

     })
 ```

-You can print a subset of the view hierarchies.
+You can print a subset of the view hierarchies by specifying a `ScanScope`.
+By default, Radiography
+will scan all the windows owned by your app.

 ```kotlin
 // Extension function on View, renders starting from that view.